Job & Family Services

 Labor Market Information.
 Find reports and data about employment and unemployment, wages and earnings, job outlook, training resources and careers.

-Rapid Response.
+Rapid Response and Layoff Aversion.
 Responds to plant closings or layoffs with no-cost information about services.
 Businesses that lay off 50 or more workers are subject to WARN notification rules.

 Statewide Initiatives.
 Offers the state an opportunity to pilot new programs or target specific populations.